 |*If you are 49 years of age or older as at 30 June 2015 then you are eligible for the higher concessional cap of $35,000 for the 2015/2016 year.
 If you were 49 years of age or older as at 30 June 2014, then your concessional contributions cap for the 2014/2015 year is $35,000. *If you were 59 years of age or older as at 30 June 2013 then you were eligible for the higher concessional cap of $35,000 for the 2013/2014 year.|

 Note: Any contributions in excess of these concessional (before-tax) caps are subject to extra tax, or will need to be withdrawn from your super account.
 If the excess concessional contributions are retained in the super account, those excess concessional contributions then count towards an individual’s non-concessional (after-tax) cap.
-For more information on excess contributions rules, see SuperGuide article Nightmare on super street: Excess contributions.
+For more information on excess contributions rules, see SuperGuide article Excess contributions rules: A quick summary.

 How do the non-concessional contributions caps work?